MikeZwicky/Ticket-System/README.md

 - **UserRole:** Defines a user's system role.
 Values:
   - `User` – Can create and track tickets, and rate resolved ones.
   - `Support` – Can be assigned tickets, reply via messages, and be rated.
   - `Admin` – Has full access including user and system configuration.
+Is mainly used for bug-fixxing.

 - **TicketStatus:** Represents a ticket's lifecycle stage.
 Values:
   - `Open` – Shown to the user with the open task (e.g., needs to solve the issue, provide info, or send a screenshot).